JasonLocklin/Dissertation/SA/Methods.md

 After the first target of a saccadic adaptation trial was fixated, it disappeared and the second target appeared.
 At this point, 500hz eye position samples from the eye-tracker were recorded until the end of the trial (approximately 2s).
-This allowed later analysis of the initial saccade toward the second target, and any corrective saccades to the perturbed location afterwards.
-Rather than rely on the real-time saccade detection algorithm executed by Eyelink's own program, an algorithm was developed that matched human performance when viewing the eye-position data graphically and manually identifying the precise start and finish of each saccade.
-The eye position data contained a large amount of noise, so determining the precise start and end of a saccade, which are needed to produce reliable estimates of saccade length, and thus adaptive gain effects, was critical to robust analysis.
+This allowed off-line analysis of the initial saccade toward the second target, and any corrective saccades to the perturbed location afterwards.
+Rather than rely on the real-time saccade detection algorithm executed by Eyelink's own program, saccades were detected by smoothing and velocity thresholding the data after the experiment was complete (Using SciPy [@Jones2001]).

-Duplicate samples were removed and eye movement speed was then calculated as the sample-to-sample position change (unsigned).
+This allowed parameters to be chosen that matched human performance when viewing the eye-position data graphically and manually identifying the precise start and finish of each saccade, permitting accurate saccade length estimates.

-This speed data was smoothed by convolution with a "hanning" window (a hanning window resembles a Gaussian distribution, but lacks the long tails, so makes a good smoothing filter, emphasizing local characteristics, $w(n) = 0.5\; \left(1 - \cos
+Speed data (unsigned horizontal velocity) was smoothed by convolution with a "hanning" window and then a "rolling maximum" of window size of 20ms.
+A hanning window resembles a Gaussian distribution, but lacks long tails, so makes an effective smoothing filter, emphasizing local characteristics, $w(n) = 0.5\;
-\left ( \frac{2 \pi n}{N-1} \right) \right)$).
-Saccades were
+\left(1 - \cos \left ( \frac{2 \pi n}{N-1} \right) \right)$).
+A
-detected by first convolving a "rolling maximum," with a window of 10 speed samples.
-A rolling maximum was chosen instead of the more commonly used average, as it accentuates sudden bursts of speed, eliminating long rise times, therefore making saccade onset and duration detection easier and more consistent from saccade to saccade.
-A saccade was defined as regions where the rolling maximum met a threshold greater than the median trial speed plus an experimentally determined parameter (1500$^\circ$/second).
-The analysis of a typical trial is presented graphically in figure
+rolling maximum accentuates sudden bursts of speed, eliminating long rise times, therefore making saccade onset and duration detection easier and more consistent from saccade to saccade.
-\ref{fig_Saccade}.
+Saccades were detected based on a speed threshold of tk$^circ$/second faster than the median trial speed (empirically determined by visual verification).
+The analysis of a typical trial is presented graphically in figure \ref{fig_Saccade}.

 Individual trials were then removed from the analysis if the data was not of sufficient quality to calculate a reliable